 Wow!
 To be clear: Only by installing Updates and a Feature Pack.

 - Deactivate Group Policy Processing Mode in Merge Mode

 - Integrate the UPM best practices and some additional settings to improve logons further

-- Take care of the LogoffCheckSysModules registry entry because of some sessions staying open (CTX891671)
+- Take care of the LogoffCheckSysModules registry entry because of some sessions stay open (CTX891671)

 - A few minor changes regarding printing issues and Internet Explorer configurations

-Another side effect of uberAgent data gathering is that you can see which visited Internet Explorer Sites need the highest amount of RAM und CPU and these sites are not always the business critical one´s ;-).
+Another side effect of uberAgent data gathering is that you can see which visited Internet Explorer Sites need the highest amount of RAM and CPU and these sites are not always the business-critical ones ;-).
 This can heavily affect the sizing of an environment.

 The last recommendations aren´t set yet so I cannot tell you if they further improved the logon times.
 But I thought the improvement here was worth a mention.